Sean’s Mountain Guiding Trip to Afghanistan

 A few hours after arriving in Kabul, still woefully jetlagged, I met my students for the next week- Neki, Sawda, Mariam, Shogufa, and Raboba- last names omitted for their safety.
 Their excitement and energy kept me going, and we tied a dozen bulging packs onto the roof of an aged microbus, packed in, and drove north on a broken highway to the Panjshir region.
-After several hours, a dozen military checkpoints, and some mountain dirt roads that were better not looked at too closely, we had arrived to our campsite- a walled and terraced garden near the home of our local guide Bashir, overlooking a beautiful creek running down from the mountains above the village.
-A short hike up the valley, and the creek took us to a beautiful waterfall, and a few stretches of clean vertical cracks rising from the water.
-I was overjoyed and relieved- we would have routes to climb!
+After several hours, a dozen military checkpoints, and some mountain dirt roads that were better not looked at too closely, we had arrived at our campsite.
+The site was a walled and terraced garden near the home of our local guide Bashir, overlooking a beautiful creek running down from the mountains above the village.
+A short hike up the valley creek took us to a beautiful waterfall where a few stretches of clean vertical cracks rose from the water.
+I was overjoyed and relieved- we had routes to climb!

 While Afghanistan has a rich history of mountaineering, there are almost no known rock routes, and next to no route development of any kind has been done since the 70’s.
-So in addition to teaching the course, I would have to, working with Kaisa Markhus, a Norwegian climbing instructor and the Country Manager for Ascend, find and establish new routes to even have a venue for the course.
+So in addition to teaching the course, I would have to find and establish new routes to even have a venue for the course.
+Luckily, I had help from Kaisa Markhus, a Norwegian climbing instructor and the Country Manager for Ascend.
 In addition to all my gear and several duffels of donations, I had flown in the bolts, bits, hangers, and other equipment that we would need.
 On past outings, Ascend staff and participants had scouted this area, but it had never been climbed.
 Kaisa and I established a handful of fun new routes, and there is potential for dozens more.
 With time and resources, the girls could turn this area into a fantastic single pitch crag.